Tens of thousands attend Senegal pilgrimage despite COVID-19

-TOUBA, Senegal (AP) — Tens of thousands of Muslims are descending upon Senegal's holy city this week for the annual Grand Magal pilgrimage, a tradition in West Africa that some fear could become a super-spreader event for COVID-19.
+TOUBA, Senegal (AP) — Tens of thousands of Muslims descended upon Senegal's holy city this week for the annual Grand Magal pilgrimage, a tradition in West Africa that some fear could become a super-spreader event for COVID-19.

 The Magal honors the founder of the Mouride Brotherhood, Senegal's most influential religious order.
-In previous years, as many as 3 million people have traveled to the city of Touba for the event, with many coming from neighboring Gambia.
+In previous years, as many as 3 million people have traveled to the city of Touba during Magal, with many coming from neighboring Gambia.

-With Senegal's land borders still closed, fewer pilgrims might attend the main events on Tuesday.
+With Senegal's land borders still closed, fewer pilgrims attended the main events Tuesday.
 Closely packed lines queued up to enter the Grand Mosque of Touba, though hand sanitizer and masks were required to enter.

-"I think the COVID-19 crisis has not scaled down the attendance of Touba’s Grand Magal celebration, as we have seen big crowds in the city in recent days,” said Mame Diarra Wade, who travelled from Guediawaye, a suburb of the capital, Dakar.
+Mam Thierno, 41, has lived in Italy for nearly a decade but chose to travel home to Senegal for Magal even amid the pandemic, calling it a deeply moving experience for him and his family.

+“To go a year without Magal would be too much for me,” he said.
+“With the pandemic there are people who say we shouldn’t hold the Magal in Touba ...
+I know the disease is here, COVID-19 exists, but I still came.”

 Senegal was among the first African countries to report a confirmed COVID-19 case but has avoided the high death tolls seen elsewhere, in large part due to widespread required mask-wearing and restrictions on travel.